Foot Lengths of Women Assume that foot lengths of adult females a... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

-A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
+A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In this question, calculating the Z-score for a foot length of 221.5 mm will help determine how many standard deviations this value is from the mean, which is essential for finding the corresponding probability in the normal distribution.
+Z-scores are essential for finding percentiles in a normal distribution, as they allow us to determine how far a specific value is from the mean and to use standard normal distribution tables.

 Recommended video: